Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-02.md

 - description
 - version

-(You can use the default values, shown in (...), by hitting the Enter key when that appears.)
+(You can use the default values, shown in (...), by hitting the Enter key when it appears.)

 <!-- > -->